CESNET/UltraGrid/README.md

    - AMD/NVidia proprietary drivers for optimal performance
    - AJA/Blackmagic/DELTACAST drivers
-   - For macOS Homebrew or MacPorts are recommended

    To compile UltraGrid you will need to prepare build environment and install dependencies for various modules.
 For up-to-date information